xiix0/scam/README.md

-Day of inquiry.
-You will be subpoenaed.
+You will reach the highest possible point in your business or profession.